⚠️ Update: June 24, 2021

 Wearing of masks

-Masks must be worn indoors and on public transport.
+Masks must be worn in enclosed public spaces, on public transport, and in taxis.

 The COVID-19 pandemic has changed travel forever.
 Many countries have closed their international borders to tourists and many countries have strict restrictions in place.
 Countries have been put on lockdown and rules such as the mandatory wearing of masks are in place.
 However, travel is slowly beginning to regain traction, and countries have begun to reopen their borders.
 One such country that has reopened its borders to selected tourists is Egypt where health and safety still remain paramount for its travelers.
 We ask the hard question — “Is it safe to travel Egypt?” so you can make the right choices and feel comfortable on your trip.